Employee experience management doesn't work. (Here's why)

 2. Totara Engage - the new learning experience platform (LXP) built to engage, unite and upskill your workforce.
 Totara Engage empowers employees to simplify complex knowledge sharing with collaborative workspaces and Microsoft Teams integration, to deliver higher employee engagement.

-3. Totara Perform - with flexibility, organizational control and performance management at its core, Totara Perform enables the modern enterprise to deliver peak productivity.
+3. Totara Perform - with flexibility, organisational control and performance management at its core, Totara Perform enables the modern enterprise to deliver peak productivity.

 Find out how you can build a better workplace, increase resilience and prosper in today’s fast-changing world with Totara’s Talent Experience Platform